Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 #### Jordan Peterson: Archetypes, Myths, and Personality Analysis

 <a href="https://www.jordanbpeterson.com/about/">Jordan Peterson</a>, a clinical psychologist and cultural commentator, is known for his unique approach that intertwines the study of archetypes and myths with modern psychological practice.
 He advocates using the Big Five personality test, grounding his explorations of narrative and mythology in empirical psychology.
-Peterson’s work demonstrates how ancient wisdom and modern scientific understanding can be interwoven to understand human behavior and personality better.
+Peterson’s work demonstrates how ancient wisdom and modern scientific understanding can be interwoven to better understand human behavior and personality.

 #### Ray Dalio: Applying Personality Insights in the Business World